Skip to main content

 Academic

 The interplay between hormonal optimization protocols and long-term cardiovascular health represents a complex and dynamic area of clinical science.
 A deep understanding requires moving beyond simple correlations to analyze the intricate molecular and cellular mechanisms through which endocrine signals influence cardiac function, vascular integrity, and metabolic homeostasis.
-This section will explore the scientific underpinnings, focusing on the direct and indirect effects of and on the cardiovascular system, drawing from contemporary research and clinical trial data.
+This section will explore the scientific underpinnings, focusing on the direct and indirect effects of sex hormones and growth hormone on the cardiovascular system, drawing from contemporary research and clinical trial data.

 Sex Hormones and Vascular Endothelium